 Got more cash?

-Perhaps get catering, or a food truck to pop by.
+Perhaps get catering, organize a Lunch Roulette, or get a food truck to pop by.

 Speaking of pop, you could also do a popcorn day.